michielbdejong/onepager/onepager.md

 ### For developers

 * Write an app once (i.e. use only one codebase and technology set), distribute it to all possible platforms.
-* Don't have any extra work with allowing the user to store the apps data as well as the app itself whereever they choose.
+* Don't have any extra work with allowing the user to store the app's data as well as the app itself whereever they choose.

 ### For users